Drinking Water Report

 We work hard to provide you with safe and reliable drinking water that meets federal and state water quality requirements.

 Click here to view the full report (PDF).
-For a printed version of the report, contact Operations and Maintenance at 763-493-8007 or firstname.lastname@example.org
+For a printed version of the report, contact Operations and Maintenance at 763-493-8007 or email@example.com

 Información importante.
 Si no la entiende, haga que alguien se la traduzca ahora.